Ethon-Shield/5g-sharp-orchestrator/README.md

 <img src="images/SUBMENU_update_parameters_arfcn_setted.png">

 After setting all the values you want to update, choose the "Update parameters" option in the interactive menu for the changes to take place.
-This action will stop the running gNB instance and start a new want with the updated parameters.
+This action will stop the running gNB instance and start a new one with the updated parameters.
 Any error in the gNB execution due to invalid parameters selection will be prompted in the log screen.